 To save on waste, plan on food shopping twice a week.
 Fresh fruits and vegetables don’t have a long shelf life and will go to waste in the back of your fridge.
 These are the foods that we need to eat to stay healthy not the bag of bagels that will last a month.
 So make TWO trips to the grocery store to buy fresh and healthy produce.

-Foods To Buy and Stock that Will Save Money
+List of Foods To Buy and Stock Up on That Will Save You Money

 Brown Rice, Beans and Potatoes – these are starches that will take you a long way as far as stretching weekly meals.
 These are healthy carbs and considered nutritious.
 Don’t forget to add the sweet potato!